telerik/kendo-ui-core/docs/intro/browser-support.md

 |Android            | 2.3                           | The Canvas rendering mode is only supported

 #### Important Notes

+* As of Kendo UI 2015 Q3 release Internet Explorer 7 is no longer supported.

 * Since Internet Explorer 11 was released in October 2013, look up the Q3 2013 SP2 (2013.3.1324) or a more recent Kendo UI version if you need support for it